Child, adolescent and family mental well-being: multidisciplinary practice (D24G, Stroud)

 You will have the opportunity for experiential group learning via a range of delivery modes; work discussion, experiential group and group relations conference.

 The experiential group will take place every week and offers an opportunity for students to gain an understanding of the processes at work in groups and their own role in these processes.
 You will be encouraged to explore your experience of working in the group with others who can be different from yourself in terms of race, gender, sexuality and socio economic background and you will learn from others’ perspectives and examine your own relationship to these.

 As part of the course you will have the opportunity to attend a specially designed multi-disciplinary Group Relations Conference entitled ‘Exploring the Complex Realities of Inter-agency Working’, which seeks to explore the difficulties and benefits of interdisciplinary and inter-agency work.
 A personal tutor will support your professional and personal development on the course.

 Students will attend GCS at Stroud every week on Thursday afternoons, with a monthly Friday all day symposium (unless otherwise arranged for webinars).
 In addition, weekly web-based learning is attended online from your work or home.
 You will be fully supported by the Technology Enhanced Learning Unit at the Tavistock and Portman, based in London.

 This is a unique opportunity to study on an award winning multidisciplinary course.

 You will be able to develop a theoretical framework for understanding child, adolescent, and family development and family functioning that will inform your practice.
-You will gain advanced knowledge, clinical capabilities and skills drawing upon psychodynamic and systemic theories.
+You will gain advanced knowledge and fundamental therapeutic skills, drawing upon psychodynamic and systemic theories.
 You will have the capability to undertake informed early assessment, skillful and effective preliminary work, and/or know how and where to refer children, young people and families for more specialised treatment whilst always having the service user perspective at the centre of your practice.